Godvein/shell-scripts-collection/password_management/README.md

 # passgen.sh

-A simple yet Bash script to generate secure random passwords using `openssl`.
+A simple Bash script to generate secure random passwords using `openssl`.
 It also provides an option to save generated passwords into a file for later use.

 ## Features